factorie/factorie/tutorials/Tutorial20Factors.scala.md

 Because it is furthermore common that the score be a dot product of the Tensor statistics and a "weight" parameter Tensor, there are Factor subclasses that pre-define scoreStatistics to perform this dot-product.
-Only the "weights" method is abstract.
+Only the "weightsSet" method is abstract.

 ```scala
     val f8 = new DotFactorWithStatistics2(flag1, flag2) {